Isaac-Thomas/iotArduino/README.md

 ![Circuit-picture][circuit-picture]

-2 IR LEDs are used in parallel to provide a larger singal transmission range.
-The npm transistor acts as a current amplifier, mitigating the maximum current draw of the Arudino I/O pins.
-The receiver and transmittor can be connected at the same time to the board as they use different I/O pins.
-The right hand side of the breadboard shows the IR receiver, which is used to obtain signals from a device's IR remote.
+2 IR LEDs are used in parallel to provide a larger signal transmission range.
+The npm transistor acts as a current amplifier, mitigating the maximum current draw of the Arduino I/O pins.
+The receiver and transmitter can be connected at the same time to the board as they use different I/O pins.
+The right-hand side of the breadboard shows the IR receiver, which is used to obtain signals from a device's IR remote.

 ## Using this Repo
-To run the arduino code, first install and configure the IRremote library using the Arduino IDE.
+To run the Arduino code, first install and configure the IRremote library using the Arduino IDE.
 Run the IRreceiveDump example that comes with the library to obtain readings from whichever device/remote you are using, utilizing the IR receiver.
 This program will identify and output the IR protocol and values to the serial console.

 After obtaining these readings, modify the SimpleSender.ino sketch as necessary to work with your device.
 Finally, host the index.html page to run the web interface.
 The "Live Server" extension for VS Code is recommended to do this.
 WebSerial is only supported on Edge, Chrome and Opera browsers so use one of these.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 I included a few resources I used to help me design this project.
-Check out the following links to learn more about the frameworks and componenets I used.
+Check out the following links to learn more about the frameworks and components I used.

 * [WebSerial Javascript API](https://makeabilitylab.github.io/physcomp/communication/web-serial.html)
 * [Dijikey Partslist](https://www.digikey.ca/en/maker/blogs/2021/how-to-send-and-receive-ir-signals-with-a-raspberry-pi)